 How does the school measure and assess the impact of the careers programme on students?

-At EPHS we use the Careers Compass and tracker tool to monitor and evaluate our practice against the Gatsby Benchmarks, collect student and employer feedback on CEIAG experiences and monitor NEET figures to assess the impact of our provision.
+At Ellesmere Park High School we use the Careers Compass tool to monitor and evaluate our practice against the Gatsby Benchmarks, collect student and employer feedback on CEIAG experiences and monitor NEET figures to assess the impact of our provision.

 How you as an employer can help us…

-At EPHS, we are committed to the wider Greater Manchester Strategy.
+At Ellesmere Park High School we are committed to the wider Greater Manchester Strategy: